wilsonzlin/queued/notes/Storage layouts.md

 The device is divided into fixed-length slots.
 Each slot is either vacant or contains a message.
 Creating a message acquires any vacant slot, and deleting a message makes its slot vacant.
 Free space is determined by how many slots are vacant.

+### Pros

+- No garbage collector pauses or unreclaimed (and therefore unusable) free space.
+- No journaling or careful serialisation of repeated writes to same locations.

 ### Cons

 - Messages are limited to 1 KiB, including metadata.
 This will be adjustable at format time in the future.
 - The server is limited to up to 2<sup>32</sup> (around 4 billion) messages at any time.
 Note that this would require 16 TiBs of storage.
 This is currently a simplification optimisation, and may be adjusted in the future.
 - Due to hashing, we need to read and rehash lots of data even if we only want to update a small part (e.g. one field).
-  - TODO We could use journaling instead to avoid this.

 ## Log structured